520.546.3558

 2. How is real estate transferred into trust?

-When real estate is transferred into trust, it is important to inform the homeowner’s insurance company so it can add the trust as an additional insured to the insurance policy.
-Also, it is customary to notify the lender before mortgaged investment property is transferred into trust (Note: a primary residence is almost always exempt from this requirement).
+When real estate is transferred into trust, it is customary to inform the homeowner’s insurance company so it can add the trust as an additional insured to the insurance policy (aka endorsement).
+It is also worth considering whether to notify the lender before mortgaged investment property is transferred into trust.
 Failure to do so may trigger a due-on-transfer clause in the mortgage document.
+However, a primary residence is exempt from this requirement.

-3. What about bank accounts and brokerage accounts?
+3. What about bank accounts and non-retirement investment accounts?

-Bank and credit union accounts, CDs, and other investments not held in tax-deferred retirement accounts should be re-titled into the name of the trust.
+Bank and credit union accounts, CDs, and other investments not held in tax-advantaged retirement accounts should be retitled into the name of the trust.
 This usually requires submitting new account documentation to the financial institution and providing evidence the trust exists.

 Arizona law permits the use of a Certification of Trust as a substitute for delivering a copy of the entire trust document to the financial institution.
 This document includes only the essential information without sharing any confidential information about the beneficiaries of the trust.
 Many financial institutions have their own form of Certification of Trust.